 - (b) Within seven days of receipt by the prime contractor of each periodic or final payment, the prime contractor shall pay the subcontractor based on work completed or service provided under the subcontract.
-If any periodic or final payment to the subcontractor is delayed by more than seven days after receipt of periodic or final payment by the prime contractor, the prime contractor shall pay the subcontractor interest, beginning on the eighth day, at the rate of one percent (1%) per month or fraction thereof on the unpaid balance as may be due. - (b1) No retainage on periodic or final payments made by the owner or prime contractor shall be allowed on public construction contracts in which the total project costs are less than one hundred thousand dollars (\$100,000).
-Retainage on periodic or final payments on public construction contracts in which the total project costs are equal to or greater than one hundred thousand dollars (\$100,000) is allowed as follows: - (1) The owner shall not retain more than five percent (5%) of any periodic payment due a prime contractor. - When the project is fifty percent (50%) complete, the owner, with written consent of the surety, shall not retain any further retainage from periodic payments due the contractor if the contractor continues to perform satisfactorily and any nonconforming work identified in writing prior to that time by the architect, engineer, or owner has been corrected by the contractor and accepted by the architect, engineer, or owner.
-If the owner
+Should If any periodic or final payment to the subcontractor be is delayed by more than seven days after receipt of periodic or final payment by the prime contractor, the prime contractor shall pay the subcontractor interest, beginning on the eighth day, at the rate of one percent (1%) per month or fraction thereof on such the unpaid balance as may be due. - (b1) No retainage on periodic or final payments made by the owner or prime contractor shall be allowed on public construction contracts in which the total project costs are less than one hundred thousand dollars (\$100,000).
+Retainage on periodic or final payments on public construction contracts in which the total project costs are equal to or greater than one hundred thousand dollars (\$100,000) is allowed as follows: - (1) The owner shall not retain more than five percent (5%) of any periodic payment due a prime contractor. - When the project is fifty percent (50%) complete, the owner shall not retain any further retainage from periodic payments due the contractor if the contractor continues to perform satisfactorily and any nonconforming work identified in writing prior to that time by the architect, engineer, or owner has been corrected by the contractor and accepted by the architect, engineer, or owner.
+If the owner determines the contractor's performance is unsatisfactory, the owner may reinstate retainage for each subsequent periodic payment application as authorized in this subsection up to the maximum amount of five percent (5%).
+The project shall be deemed fifty percent (50%) complete when the contractor's gross project invoices equal or exceed fifty percent (50%) of the value of the contract. - (3) A subcontract on a contract governed by this section may include a provision for the retainage on periodic payments made by the prime contractor to the subcontractor.
+However, the percentage of the payment retained: (i) shall be paid to the subcontractor under the same terms and conditions as provided in subdivision (2) of this subsection and (ii) shall not exceed the percentage of retainage on payments made by the owner to the prime contractor.
+Any percentage of retainage on